Content Marketing’s New Secret Weapon: A Game

 His solution?
 A game.

-In an exclusive interview with Article-Writing, Eichler talks about redefining content marketing by leveraging social game platforms.
+In an exclusive interview with Article-Writing, Eichler talks about redefining content marketing by leveraging social game platforms for creating content such as social media or blogs.

 Enter his latest startup: Wheeldo.